5 Queries

 click OK and close the query.

-In the last month of the calendar year, it is established that the sell-by date of the CHER boxes is insight.
-Therefore the sales department wants to organize a direct mail campaign to the customers who once bought CHER boxes.
-Make a list of all customers with their last name, first name, and full address whoever bought at least one box CHER.
+GOAL: Towards the end of the calendar year, it’s noted that the sell-by date for CHER boxes is approaching.
+The sales department wants to organize a direct mail campaign for customers who have previously purchased CHER boxes.
+Create a list of all customers (last name, first name, and full address) who have bought at least one CHER box.

-All customer information (first name, last name, address, postcode, city ) is in the Customers table.
-The ordered boxes can be found in the field BoxCode in table OrderDetails.
-In order to link an order to a customer you also need the table Orders.
-The table Orders is the link between the tables Customers and OrderDetails.
-And as condition, you need to specify the value CHER
+ANALYSIS: All customer information (first name, last name, address, zip code, city) is in the Customers table.
+The ordered boxes can be found in the BoxCode field in the OrderDetails table.
+To link an order to a customer, you also need the Orders table, which serves as the link between the Customers and OrderDetails tables.
+You’ll need to specify the value CHER for the BoxCode field as a condition.

-It’s not necessary to include a criterion that at least one box is ordered, because this condition is automatically set for linked tables.
+It’s not necessary to include a criterion stating that at least one box was ordered, because this condition is automatically enforced by the joins between linked tables when retrieving related data.

 Task 5.3 File: candy365.accdb